cwchentw/lightweight-cms/src/README.md

 ## For Contributors

-If you want to alter anything here, create a fork of mdcms on GitHub and add your modification over the forked repo.
-You may push back your modifications and, optionally, send us a pull request.
+If you want to alter anything here, create a fork of mdcms on GitHub and add your modifications over there.
+You may push back your modifications and, optionally, send us a pull request later.